tonycheng-0118/myaccount2p0/README.md

 ---
 ###
     1. After install the myaccount, please try run the myaccount.exe first and click the Gen_report for env test.
-    2. Collect all the export data.csv from "發票存摺" and "小票盒" into ./data/invoice and ./dat/littlebox respectively.
+    2. Collect all the export data.csv from "發票存摺", "小票盒", and "AndroMoney" into ./data/invoice, ./dat/littlebox, ./dat/andromoney/ respectively.
     3. If you have a type\date format like data，try to map those data to ./excel/*xlxs。Please copy the "My_account_example.xlsx" to "your_account_inc.xlsx", and start to enter the data.
 As the date can be be discontinuous ot empty，but type have to be completely unchagned。
     4. Double click myaccount.exe。
     5. Click the help at menu bar and refer to steps.
     6. Click the BIG BLUE button "Gen report"，and wait for the process bar to 100%。
     7. in ./report/gen_report.xslx，you have all of the report。
+    8. 把./dat/all_item_export/andromoney/AndroMoney_export.csv匯入AndroMoney的原生csv，並在完成後再匯入手機。

 followup_operation
 ---
 ###
     1. Assume you have done the initial operation and successfully generate the report。
-    2. Put the latest data.csv from "發票存摺" and "小票盒" into ./data/invoice and ./dat/littlebox respectively.
+    2. Put the latest data.csv from "發票存摺", "小票盒", and "AndroMoney" into ./data/invoice, ./dat/littlebox, ./dat/andromoney/ respectively.
     3. Or enter it manually through ./excel/***_inc.xlsx。
     4. Or enter it manually after activating GUI。
     5. Double click myaccount.exe and start to "Gen report"。
+    6. 把./dat/all_item_export/andromoney/AndroMoney_export.csv匯入AndroMoney的原生csv，並在完成後再匯入手機。

 ___
 mapped_item_readable